It’s okay to admit you hate trimming your dog’s nails!

 Pros & Cons

-- The super quiet motor makes less than 40 dB when in use
+- The super quiet motor makes less than 40 dB when in use, which would help in keeping your dog calm

 - Diamond bit grinder is tough but safe